MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass/README.md

 - Q: Binding failed with error code `30001`.
 - A: Your device has been forced to verify the account qualification by Xiaomi.
 Xiaomi lost its 'geek' spirit a long time ago, and there's nothing we can do about it.

+- Q: Binding failed with error code `86015`.
+- A: The server has rejected this bind request, please try again.

 ## ⚖️ License